drisskhattabi6/Django-Note-App/README.md

 - The User can Register, Login, reset password by sending a reset link to the user email.

+- The User can create, modify amd delete any note.

 - In this Application, I'm using sqlite as DataBase.

--

 ------